fetchai/docs-archived/docs/walkthrough/creating-addresses.md

 Confirm password for key.:
 ```

+It is the user's responsibility to store the private key to this securely.
+Addresses generated inside Pocketbook will have the private keys encrypted and secured, so you don't need to store them manually, but you do need to back them up yourself.

+Pocketbook stores all information in the `~/.pocketbook` folder on your computer.
+You can back this folder up entirely to store your encrypted private keys.
+We **strongly recommend** that you do this regularly and keep the backups in an encrypted safe place in order to provide a mechanism for recovering your accounts.

 ### Using the web test net wallet

 For testnet addresses only, you can also use our [web-based wallet](https://testnet-wallet.fetch.ai/).
 You will be prompted to enter the password for the address twice.